kazewong/jhu_datathon_site/content/homepage/competition.md

 1. **Team Formation**

     Participants can compete either individually or in teams of up to 4 members.
 Teams may be formed prior to the event or on the first day of the Datathon.

-2. **Judging Criteria**

-    The judging panel will evaluate participants based on their problem statement, data analysis, and presentation skills.
-    Winners will be announced on the final day of the Datathon, with one winning team selected for each category.

-3. **Prize**
+2. **Prize**

     Coming soon

-4. **Schedule**
+3. **Schedule**

     Here is a preliminary schedule for the event, note that the precise time is subjected to changes.